 Many viewers (an average of 7 million tune in weekly) consider The Bachelor and Bachelorette to be the most romantic shows on TV.
-Who can resist a love journey complete with fanasty dates in tropical locations, all ending in one epic rose ceremony?
+Who can resist a love journey complete with fantasy dates in tropical locations, all ending in one epic rose ceremony?
 The onscreen romance doesn't always last offscreen, however, and even diehard romantics like us have to admit the franchise's relationship success rates are pretty low.
-After 10 years of ABC matchmaking — 17 completed seasons of The Bachelor and eight seasons of The Bachelorette — a full four out of 24 “official” couples are still together.
+After 10 years of ABC matchmaking — 17 completed seasons of The Bachelor and nine seasons of The Bachelorette — a full five out of 24 “official” couples are still together.

 That lucky 16 percent includes Jason and Molly Mesnick, even though Jason had originally chosen (and proposed to) Melissa Rycroft over Molly on The Bachelor 13 finale.

 The Bachelorette arguably has a much higher success rate, with two Bachelorettes now married to their final pick: Trista Rehn (to Ryan Sutter) and Ashley Hebert (to J.P.
 Rosenbaum).
 The franchise has had two or three so-close-to-making-it couples, and those guys are the ones who most closely match real-world relationships.
 As much as Rosemaster Chris Harrison and company like to say The Bachelor breakups match real-life dating statistics, most of us don’t end our engagements after just a couple of months.
 That’s not normal.

 Season 16 Bachelor Ben Flajnik and fiancée Courtney Robertson ended their engagement in early October 2012, and Season 8 Bachelorette Emily Maynard and fiancé Jef Holm followed suit just one week later.